 SPARK!
 White Lake

 Individuals with memory loss are invited to participate, along with a friend, family member or care partner, in engaging conversations inspired by art and theater.
-Each program includes a creative, art-making activity.
+These fun, informative presentations will feature a new interactive topic each month.

 SPARK! programs began in Wisconsin in 2009.
 This is the first SPARK! program in Michigan.